Sisters Business is an oasis in Kathmandu that provides good coffee, and quality fusion foods all in the one location.

 Sisters began due to the awareness of the struggle for young Nepalese women to gain meaningful employment.
 Because of this, many young women in Nepal are vulnerable to being trafficked.
 If young women do not have formal education or training, their lack of job opportunities makes them more likely to take false jobs offered by traffickers in India or further abroad.
 This results in labour, sexual or domestic exploitation.

-Sisters offers ten women a year an apprenticeship to train as a waitress, chef or beautician before being supported to gain employment in a safe, secure & fair working situation.
+Sisters offers ten women a year an apprenticeship to train as a waitress or chef before being supported to gain employment in a safe, secure & fair working situation.
 This may also include assistance to start an independent business and be self-employed.

 During the Sisters journey, we hope that each young woman grows in dignity, confidence and hope as she sees herself as a valuable human being capable of contributing meaningfully in her own country and earning an income to provide for family and dependants.